hetzneronline/community-content/tutorials/install-apache-guacamole/install-apache-guacamole/en.md

 In this tutorial, you learned how to easily set up a Guacamole instance using Docker and Cloudron. <br>

-Of course, you can not only manage SSH connections, but also e.g. RDP and VNC.
+Of course, you can not only manage SSH connections but also e.g. RDP and VNC.
 This allows you to easily set up a cloud PC.
 If you want more information about the configuration, I highly recommend the official [documentation](https://guacamole.apache.org/doc/gug/index.html). <br>
 Nevertheless, I hope that I was able to help you a little with my little tutorial.